Step-By-Step Beginners Guide for Starting a Film Production Company

 Choose a production company name

-You will also need to establish the company as a legal entity by opening a bank account under the company’s name, having a business address, contact numbers, and begin building your company website for branding purposes. (click here for blogging tools)
+Make sure you get legal guidance and hire an accountant for tax purposes during the incorporation and trademarking process.
+You’ll also need to establish the company as a legal entity by creating a bank account in the company’s name, obtaining a business location, and establishing a website for branding purposes.

-Oh, and create a company logo for your film company so people can identify your brand better.
-You can pay a company to do this, or you can go to canva.com and build one yourself.
-(That’s what I did.)
+Oh, and make a company logo for your film firm so that people can recognize it more easily.
+You can hire someone to do it for you, or you can do it yourself using Canva.com.
+(This is exactly what I did.)

 Create a business plan & company vision